nwtime/ntpwww/content/en/ntpfaq/NTP-s-def.md

 #### 4.1.5.
 Which Operating Systems are supported?

-The implementation described in [Which Implementations are available for  UNIX?](NTP-s-def-impl.htm#Q-NTP-IMPL-UNIX) works for most popular UNIX operating systems.
+The implementation described in [Which Implementations are available for  UNIX?](/ntpfaq/ntp-s-def-impl#4321-which-implementations-are-available-for-unix) works for most popular UNIX operating systems.
 Among those are: AIX, FreeBSD, HP-UX, Irix, Linux, NetBSD, SCO UNIX, OpenBSD, OSF/1, Solaris, System V.4.

 According to a message in news://comp.protocols.time.ntp there's also a supported implementation for VMS: "UCX (the VMS TCP stack) has a full implementation of NTP built-in.
 As of v5 it's pretty much vanilla NTP, prior to that the command syntax and control file formats were proprietary.
 Check the manuals."
-See [Q: 4.3.4.1.](NTP-s-def-impl.htm#Q-NTP-IMPL-VMS) for more details.
+See [Q: 4.3.4.1.](/ntpfaq/ntp-s-def-impl#4341-which-implementations-are-available-for-vms) for more details.

-In addition there are efforts to make it run on Windows/NT (see [Q: 8.3.11.2.3.](NTP-s-trbl-spec.htm#Q-TRBL-SPEC-WINNT-IMPL-NTP)).
+In addition there are efforts to make it run on Windows/NT.
 Currently there are problems with time resolution, reference clock drivers, authentication and name resolution.

-For more detailed information see [Section 4.3](NTP-s-def-impl.htm).
+For more detailed information see [Section 4.3](/ntpfaq/ntp-s-def-impl).

 * * *

 #### 4.1.6.
 How many NTP servers are available in the Internet?

-According to _A Survey of the NTP Network_[<span class="footnote">[2]</span>](NTP-s-def.htm#FTN.FTN-NTP-SURVEY99) there were at least 175,000 hosts running NTP in the Internet.
+According to [A Survey of the NTP Network](/reflib/reports/ntp-survey99-minar.pdf) there were at least 175,000 hosts running NTP in the Internet.
 Among these there were over 300 valid _stratum-1_ servers.
 In addition there were over 20,000 servers at stratum 2, and over 80,000 servers at stratum 3.

 * * *